On the correspondence between Subshifts of Finite Type and Statistical Mechanics Models: The SFT-SMM correspondence

-\ms As mentioned in the introduction, the Burton-Steif correspondence exploits the fact that for some models of equilibrium statistical mechanics, the energy is concentrated on some lattice regions which we refer to as contours.
+\ms As mentioned in the introduction, the H\"aggstr\"om correspondence takes advantage of the fact that for some models of equilibrium statistical mechanics, the energy is concentrated on some lattice regions which we refer to as contours.
 In the complement of these regions, the configurations have to be homogeneous and of minimal energy.
-The passage from one thermodynamic regime where only one equilibrium state exists to a situation where coexist of several ergodic equilibrium states, is governed by the competition between energy and entropy, driven by the change in temperature.
-The corresponding Burton-Steif family of subshifts is such that homogeneous regions become highly entropic regions while contours remain zero entropy or low entropy regions.
+The passage from one thermodynamic regime where only one equilibrium state exists to a situation where coexist several ergodic equilibrium states are governed by the competition between energy and entropy.
+The corresponding Burton-Steif family of subshifts is such that homogeneous regions become highly entropic regions, while contours remain zero entropy or low entropy regions.
 The transition is then governed by the increase in entropy of the homogeneous regions.
-Let us illustrate this by using a finite range interaction in dimension two.
+Let us now present a simplified version of H\"aggstrom construction, which makes explicit the correspondence between a parametrized family of SFTs and an SMM subject to the variation of the inverse temperature.
+The construction can be carried out in any dimension, but for concreteness, we restrict it to dimension two, where phase transitions may occur.